-Although this chapter contains instructions on how to modify hardware components, it is specific only in regard to the modifications needed to enable the Start-Up System or the Files Utility to run.
+Although this chapter contains instructions on how to modify hardware components, it is primarily useful in regard to the modifications needed to enable the Start-Up System or the Files Utility to run.
+It will also allow you to use the line printer driver.
 Furthermore, it is assumed that the boards have not previously been modified; that is, that the factory jumpers, and only the factory jumpers, are in place.
-Appendix A contains a list of factory-installed jumpers for each of the iSBC 86/12A, 204, 206, 215A, 215B, 218, and 254 boards.
+Appendix A contains a list of factory-installed jumpers for each of the iSBC 86/12A, 204, 206, 208, 215A, 215B, 220, 254 and iSBX 218 boards.

 You might have to make additional changes to support specific hardware, such as a particular brand of disk drive.
+When you begin development, your jumpering requirements will depend upon your application.
 Information of this type is not included here but can be found in the appropriate hardware reference manuals.